vipulnaik/diet-exercise-health/notes/2019-01-08-dentist-visit.md

 * There was a lot of plaque on the inside teeth, though the outside was clean.
 There was also some bleeding when being poked with the dental instruments, though I hadn't encountered bleeding on my own.
+She mentioned it's mostly plaque but there's also some calculus (tartar).

 Her recommendation was to: